ayrat555/ayrat555.github.io/_posts/2017-10-18-macros-are-evil.md

 - Rely on pattern matching and function clauses for asserting on the input instead of complex expectation rules

 As you can see I couldn't mock with mox because all methods are dynamically generated and don't abide any behaviour.
-So I created issue in mox library asking should I define behaviour with all api method or there is some other way.
+So I created an issue in the mox library asking if I should define behaviour with all api methods or if there is some other way.

 One minute later I got an answer from Jose: